Virgulas/subs-writer-whisper-ffmpeg/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/your-repo-link/issues).